-Forex trading is the largest trading platform in the world.
-Unfortunately, these global, decentralized markets can operate in locations where there’s very little regulation or oversight.
-While I’ve personally found great success in forex, I certainly had a period of trial and error (emphasis on “error”) when it came to choosing a reputable brokers.
+Last Updated on 14th May 2018: Forex trading is the largest trading platform in the world.
+Unfortunately, these global, decentralised markets can operate in locations where there’s very little regulation or oversight.
+While I’ve personally found great success in forex, I certainly had a period of trial and error (emphasis on “error”) when it came to choosing a reputable broker.

 With that in mind, I want to celebrate the good brokers and warn you of the bad.
 As part of this never-ending pursuit, I spent about a month checking out the broker XForex.
 Is this a broker you should trust, or should you take your money elsewhere?
 Check out my complete review below and you can decide for yourself.

 Unfortunately, I don’t have a ton of information on the history of this company.
 Their front page looks similar to any other forex broker, with a live exchange feed, a help section and an easy way to create an account.
 But their “About Us” page is frustratingly and worryingly vague.